 Pakistan Railways vs Indian Railways

 Pakistan Railways vs Indian Railways: A Comparative Analysis Railways have long been the backbone of South Asia’s transport infrastructure, shaping economies, connecting communities, and influencing mobility for millions.
 Among the region’s most notable systems are **Pakistan Railways (PR)** and **Indian Railways (IR)**.
 While both share a common historical origin under British colonial rule, their journeys after independence have taken remarkably different directions.
 This article explores their development, strengths, challenges, and overall performance in a balanced, human-written comparison.
-Historical Backgroun Both rail networks were originally part of the expansive British Indian Railway system.
+Kitchen Historical Backgroun Both rail networks were originally part of the expansive British Indian Railway system.
 After the partition in 1947, the railway assets were divided, with India inheriting a much larger and more connected rail structure.
-Pakistan received approximately 8,000 kilometres of track, mainly concentrated in the western region. ...
+Pakistan received approximately 8,000 kilometres of track, mainly concentrated in the wes...